rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-3-sorting-lists.md

 We're going to sort these HList types into other HList types, all inferred by the compiler.
 For that, we're going to use a merge-sort algorithm.
 You must know it already.
 We need to

-- split the lists in half
+- Split the lists in half
-- sort the halves
+- Sort the halves
-- then merge the halves back in a sorted order
+- Then merge the halves back in a sorted order

 Every operation will be encoded as a type, and all results will be computed by the compiler via implicits.